tarwn/lessthandot-hugo/blogs/content/posts/2012-09-07-my-mobile-friendly-site-redesign.md

 While the server-side method has not gotten much more advanced, the client-side methods are generations beyond where we used to be. <a href="http://www.alistapart.com/articles/responsive-web-design/" alt="Responsive Web Design, A List Apart, Ethan Marcotte">Responsive Web Design</a> and <a href="http://easy-readers.net/books/adaptive-web-design/" alt="Adaptive Web Design, Aaron Gustafson">Adaptive Web Design</a> provide the methods to use CSS and javascript to produce site that scales and progressively enhances to meet the end users device capabilities.

 A couple months ago I decided to redesign my personal website again, with the goal of making it provide a good experience at mobile phone, tablet, and monitor sizes.
-Here&#8217;s how I did it.
+Here's how I did it.

 ## The Screen Sizes